healthchecks/healthchecks/templates/docs/api.md

 The response may contain a JSON document with additional data.

+## Rate Limits

+Avoid making more than 100 API requests per minute.
+If you exceed this limit, you will eventually see HTTP 429 errors.

 ## List Existing Checks {: #list-checks .rule }

 `GET SITE_ROOT/api/v3/checks/`